Ixiaro

 You should receive the Ixiaro vaccine and booster dose at least 1 week prior to your arrival in an area where you may be exposed to the virus.

-Ixiaro is given in a series of 2 shots.
+The Ixiaro vaccine is given in a series of 2 shots.
 The shots are usually 28 days apart.
 Your individual booster schedule may be different from these guidelines.
 Follow your doctor's instructions or the schedule recommended by the health department of the state you live in.

 Ixiaro is recommended for people who live in or travel to areas where Japanese encephalitis is known to exist, or where an epidemic has recently occurred.